 During problem framing, projects define and refine what they want to do, and why.
 They outline the problem they want to solve, narrow it down to a specific aspect they want to address, gather background information on that issue to enable their project, and create a plan for what they want to do and achieve.
+They also explore whom they need to engage, both as citizen scientists, and as external stakeholders.
 At the end of this phase, projects should have a clear plan for the research that will be carried out, and the goals they want to achieve.

 In defining and framing the problem, projects should consider the following questions:

 - What is the issue at the heart of the project?
 Why should people care about it?

 - Is the project timely?
 Has the issue been addressed before, and if so, why is now a good time to do so again?

 - Who are the relevant stakeholders?
 Who would have an interest in this issue, and why?
 Who will be impacted if the project finds a solution to the problem?

 - What are the geographic boundaries of the issue / the project?
 A problem such as air pollution can be global but be addressed locally, or on a wider scale.
 The intended scale has implications for the design of the project.

 - What is the timeframe of the project; is there a set deadline, or will it be a continuous effort?

 There’s three steps to cover in this phase:

 At first glance these may give the impression of being sequential, but they are actually rather iterative: Defining the overall topic should be treated as a starting point, as everything else will flow from this initial spark.
 But then, gathering background information and narrowing the topic can go hand-in-hand.
 Background and contextual information is required in order to narrow the topic, and narrowing it down to a more specific area or question will trigger the need for more background information.
 On the other hand, the background may already be well-understood in the project team, and narrowing the topic may not be necessary at all, if it is already very specific from the start.